-Summer is well and truly here, gardens are now scorched dry, but a hint of autumn is on the evening air.
+Summer is well and truly here.
+By now gardens are usually scorched dry, but this year has been different kettle of fish, with many rainy spells and a hint of autumn is on the evening air.
 At this time of year gardening work consists of mainly keeping things ticking over and the pleasure of harvesting.
-Enjoy the last of the summer with a mojito under a parasol and if you have time left over for a little gardening, consider the following:
+Enjoy the last of the summer when you can with a mojito under a parasol and if you have time left over for a little gardening, consider the following:

-When working in the garden this month be extremely careful of the temperatures, which has now peaked.
+When working in the garden this month be extremely careful of the temperatures, which can reach above 30 degrees and sometimes into the 40s.
 Work at the start and end of the day to avoid the strongest of the sun, wear sunblock and keep well hydrated.

 Drought and storm damage

-Recent heatwaves, causing the mecury to rise beyond 40 degrees for days at a time, and severe storms have beaten the garden into submission and it may well be looking a little ragged as a result.
+Heatwaves can cause the mecury to rise beyond 40 degrees for days at a time in this part of France, and severe storms can beat the garden into submission.
+By this time of year the garden may well be looking a little ragged as a result.

 Check tree ties and adjust where necessary.

 Prune out any dead, diseased and damaged plant material.
 Remember dead and damaged plant material can be added to the compost heap.

 Remove any plants that have sadly not made it, take stock and consider what replacements, if any, need to be made in a month or two once the heat subsides and rains return.

 Autumn is the optimal time for new planting and helps with drought tolerance in the following year.
 Designing and creating new plantings/updating existing areas of planting are my speciality and what I love doing the most.
 If you would like help with designing and planting your garden, please get in touch here.